ionic-team/ionic-framework/.github/CONTRIBUTING.md

 ### How to Create a Reproduction

-* Create a new Ionic application using one of our starter templates.
+- Create a new Ionic application using one of our starter templates.
 The `blank` starter application is a great choice for this.
 You can create one using the following Ionic CLI command: `ionic start myApp blank`
-* Add the minimum amount of code needed to recreate the issue you are experiencing.
+- Add the minimum amount of code needed to recreate the issue you are experiencing.
 Do not include anything that is not required to reproduce the issue.
 This includes any 3rd party plugins you have installed.
-* Publish the application on GitHub and include a link to it when [creating an issue](#creating-an-issue).
+- Publish the application on GitHub and include a link to it when [creating an issue](#creating-an-issue).
-* Be sure to include steps to reproduce the issue.
+- Be sure to include steps to reproduce the issue.
 These steps should be clear and easy to follow.

 ### Benefits of Creating a Reproduction

-* **Uses the latest version of Ionic:** By creating a new Ionic application, you are ensuring that you are testing against the latest version of the framework.
+- **Uses the latest version of Ionic:** By creating a new Ionic application, you are ensuring that you are testing against the latest version of the framework.
 Sometimes the issues you are experiencing have already been resolved in a newer version of the framework!
-* **Minimal surface area:** By removing code that is not needed in order to reproduce the issue, it makes it easier to identify the cause of the issue.
+- **Minimal surface area:** By removing code that is not needed in order to reproduce the issue, it makes it easier to identify the cause of the issue.
-* **No secret code needed:** Creating a minimal reproduction of the issue prevents you from having to publish any proprietary code used in your project.
+- **No secret code needed:** Creating a minimal reproduction of the issue prevents you from having to publish any proprietary code used in your project.
-* **Get help fixing the issue:** If we can reliably reproduce an issue, there is a good chance we will be able to address it.
+- **Get help fixing the issue:** If we can reliably reproduce an issue, there is a good chance we will be able to address it.

 ## Creating a Pull Request

 Before creating a pull request, please read our requirements that explains the minimal details to have your PR considered and merged into the codebase.

 ### Requirements

 1. PRs must reference an existing issue that describes the issue or feature being submitted.
 2. PRs must have a reproduction app or the issue must include a reproduction app to verify changes against.
 3. PRs must include tests covering the changed behavior or a description of why tests cannot be written.

 > Note: We appreciate you taking the time to contribute!
 Before submitting a pull request, please take the time to comment on the issue you are wanting to resolve.
 This helps us prevent duplicate effort or advise if the team is already addressing the issue.

-* Looking for an issue to fix?
+- Looking for an issue to fix?
 Look through our issues with the [help wanted](https://github.com/ionic-team/ionic-framework/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label!

 ### Setup

 1. [Download the installer](https://nodejs.org/) for the LTS version of Node.js.
-This is the best way to also [install npm](https://blog.npmjs.org/post/85484771375/how-to-install-npm#_=_).
+2. Install pnpm following the [installation instructions](https://pnpm.io/installation).
-2. Fork this repository.
+3. Fork this repository.
-3. Clone your fork.
+4. Clone your fork.
-4. Create a new branch from main for your change.
+5. Create a new branch from main for your change.
-5. Navigate into the directory of the package you wish to modify (core, angular, etc.).
+6. Navigate into the directory of the package you wish to modify (core, angular, etc.).
-6. Run `npm install` to install dependencies for this package.
+7. Run `pnpm install` to install dependencies for this package.
-7. Follow the steps for the specific package below.
+8. Follow the steps for the specific package below.

 ### Core